Centroid CNC control sales, service, training and support

 A: That depends on a lot of factors.
 My customers have spent everywhere from $8,000 to $50,000 for control retrofits.

-Basic Centroid 3-axis DC Servo CNC retrofit controls start at around $9,700 for an M39S with a hand pendant, and a little under $11,000 for an M400S with its complete console.
+Basic Centroid 3-axis DC Servo CNC retrofit controls start around $12K for an M39S with a hand pendant, or $14K for an M400S with its complete console.

 If your machine is fairly basic (a 3-axis mill or 2-axis lathe, without an automatic tool changer or any especially arcane gadgetry you want to keep), then you can probably do the bulk of the installation yourself.
 However, even with these machines you would do well to hire me for one or two days of professional help for the final setup, testing, and training in programming and operation.